 The illustrations on this site are for the most part simple and logical analogies that serve to break down complex concepts into basic terms.
 When it comes to quotes, scientific facts, and historical events used to illustrate a point, I have made an effort to include at least one reference so that each user can confirm the accuracy of a statement before deciding to use it.
 Regarding our brothers and sisters' experiences related on this website, I only included those that I have personally witnessed or that I know the person who lived it, as well as the ones I have personally heard from reliable sources, like a bethel speaker or a circuit overseer.
 Nevertheless, I leave it up to each person to decide whether or not to use and quote these experiences.
 To the least, it will be encouraging to read them.
 Needless to say, myjwillustration.com is not a perfect website.
 If you find any inaccuracy, please report it to email@example.com so that it can be further researched.
 Your help is very much appreciated!

 In my personal collection, many amazing illustrations come from the publications and the Watchtower Library.
-I wish I have permission to include them in my website... unfortunately, I don't.
+I wish I have permission to include them on this site... sadly, I don't.

 No. When attribution is legally required we have no problem to abide by copyrights laws in the United States.
 If you find information on this website needing attribution, please report it to firstname.lastname@example.org.
 At the same time, there is nothing wrong with sharing illustrations heard in a talk.
 You can glean from my collection and use them too.
 If you have an illustration you have jotted down and want to share them with the brotherhood, please bring it on!

 My name is Carl.
 I serve as an elder and full-time servant.
 I hope you can enjoy myjwillustration.com and use these analogies to be more like our Master, Jesus, who loved to speak in illustrations!